Addaci/HCA/README.md

 To complete this task we need two things (1) The help of volunteers (2) Roughly £20,000 of funding for Transkribus computer time.
 If you would like to help us in this challenge, please go to our GoFundMe site and make a small contribution.

-We have over 3,000 followers on Twitter [https://x.com/Marinelivesorg}.
-If each follower made a £5 or £10 contribution we could achieve our target.

-You can also follow us on BlueSky, where we have a small but elite and rapidly growing following! [https://bsky.app/profile/marinelivesorg.bsky.social]
+You can follow us on BlueSky, where we have a small but elite and rapidly growing following! [https://bsky.app/profile/marinelivesorg.bsky.social]

 Check out our 12,000 page wiki here [http://www.marinelives.org/wiki/MarineLives].